chiyuan-goh/CarND-Behavioral-Cloning-P3/writeup.md

 2. Scaling values between 0-1 and 0 mean
 3. Resize to 64 by 64 pixels.

-Here is n sample without any augmentation:
+Here is a sample without any augmentation:

 ![alt text][img_resize]